-I received my copy of the 2017 World Radio and TV Handbook (WRTH) directly from the publisher last week, just prior to Christmas holiday ravels.
-As I mention every year, I look forward to receiving this excellent staple radio reference guide–and this is their 71st edition!
+I received my copy of the 2019 World Radio and TV Handbook (WRTH) directly from the publisher earlier this week.
+It arrives annually–without fail–just prior to my Christmas holiday travels.

 WRTH’s team of noted DXers from around the world curate frequencies and broadcaster information by region; while I’m not sure how they orchestrate all of this, the end result is truly a symphony of radio information.
 In addition to broadcaster listings, WRTH’s radio reviews, feature articles, and annual HF report make for excellent reading.